 Where is cron tab?
 The crontab file is located in the /var/spool/cron/crontabs/ directory.

-First, let’s install cron in Ubuntu Linux.
+Let’s install cron in Ubuntu Linux.
 Execute the following command in the terminal:

 sudo apt update